JonathanJ0/TutorConnect/README.md

-# LearnConnectWise - Peer-to-Peer Learning Platform
+# TutorConnect - Peer-to-Peer Learning Platform

 ## About the Project

-LearnConnectWise is a revolutionary peer-to-peer learning platform that connects learners with mentors in a decentralized environment.
+TutorConnect is a revolutionary peer-to-peer learning platform that connects learners with mentors in a decentralized environment.
 Built on modern web technologies and blockchain principles, our platform facilitates seamless knowledge sharing and skill development.

 ## Vision